gdavidbutler/pthreadChannel/README.md

 A dynamically sized Channel FIFO Store implementation is provided.
 When a context is created, a maximum is allocated and starts at initial.
 To balance latency and efficiency size is adjusted by:
-* Before a Put, if the Store is empty and there are no waiting Getters, the size is decremented.
+* Before a Put, if the Store is empty and there are no waiting Gets, the size is decremented.
-* After a Put, if the Store is full and there are waiting Getters, the size is incremented.
+* After a Put, if the Store is full and there are waiting Gets, the size is incremented.
-* After a Get, if the Store is empty and there are no waiting Putters, the size is decremented.
+* After a Get, if the Store is empty and there are no waiting Puts, the size is decremented.
-* Before a Get, if the Store is full and there are waiting Putters, the size is incremented.
+* Before a Get, if the Store is full and there are waiting Puts, the size is incremented.

 Find the API in chanFifo.h: